vapoursynth/vapoursynth/doc/gpufilters.rst

    result  = blurred.std.GPUDownload()                         # back to CPU frames

-Every consecutive run of GPU filters should stay on the GPU; a round trip per filter costs more than most filters do.
-Reading pixel data of a GPU frame from Python (or any API user) is a fatal error — download first.
+Every consecutive run of GPU filters should stay on the GPU; a round trip per filter costs more than most filters do. ``set_output`` and ``output`` on a ``vknode`` insert the download automatically, with a log message, so scripts and vspipe just work.
+Reading pixel data of a GPU resident *frame* from Python raises an error — pass the clip through GPUDownload first; whether a node or frame is GPU resident is exposed as the ``gpu_resident`` property.
 Frame properties are always CPU side and work normally on GPU frames.
+(In the C API, reading a GPU frame's planes is a fatal error instead: for compiled plugins it is a programming error and must fail loudly, never silently download.)

 Device selection
 ################